Catawba Valley Comprehensive Community Cancer Center

 The Inpatient Oncology Unit also provides care for patients with hematological

-Screenings and Seminars – Regularly offered information sessions and cancer screenings cover everything
+Screenings and Seminars – CVMC Health First Center offers regular information sessions and cancer

-important step in the fight against the disease.
+- our most important step in the fight against the disease.
+Health First

 Psychosocial Assessment – An oncology clinical social worker assists the oncology staff in assessing